 There are very few measurements of velocity profiles of Eulerian or Lagrangian velocity within the upper few meters of the surface.
 Observations by Santala and Terray (1992) show an Eulerian current that does not exceed 0.5% of the wind speed, see fingre 10.2.
 How general is that?
 Is it still true if we can measure within a few centimeters of the surface, or right at the surface?
-This is not known yet but several techniques using thermal imagery should be able to answer these questions.
+This is not known yet but several techniques using thermal imagery or polarimetry and wave dispersion should be able to answer these questions.